Come and be part of a global voice for wild plants and fungi

 Artificial lawns are becoming an increasingly common sight as we walk through our local neighbourhoods.

-But what is the impact on our environment and our wildlife with this new plastic grass carpeting our communities?
+But what is the impact on the environment and our wildlife with this new plastic grass carpeting our communities?

 This makes the loss of remaining grasslands – whether the garden lawn or on the road verge – even more important for wildflowers, insects and other wildlife.
 Flower-rich lawns carpeted in daisies, buttercups and clover provide a bounty of pollen and nectar for pollinators who simply cannot survive in a plastic environment.

-With over 20 million gardens in the UK, artificial grass in our gardens is an opportunity lost for nature’s recovery.
+With more than 20 million gardens in the UK, artificial grass in our gardens is an opportunity lost for nature’s recovery.

 While there is a time and place for artificial grass in, for example, high performance sports pitches in towns and cities, when it comes to gardens you simply can’t beat the real thing.
 Grassland habitats such as garden lawns are home to thousands of wild plants that, in turn, support a wonderful wealth of other wildlife.